SpecDD

 How it works

-Add a .specdd/bootstrap.md file to your project, place small .sdd specs beside the code they describe, and tell your AI agent to read the bootstrap file before it starts working.
+After initialization, place small .sdd specs beside the files or project areas they describe.
+If your AI agent does not automatically read the SpecDD bootstrap, tell it to read .specdd/bootstrap.md before it starts working.
 The agent then uses those specs as local source-of-truth context for implementation.
-For best results, mirror all the contents of src/ from this repository into your code project.

 Tooling

-It is strongly recommended to follow the documented language closely and avoid inventing custom syntax unless necessary.
-Future tooling may rely on the current conventions.
+The formal .sdd language specification is maintained in LANGUAGE.md .
+It is strongly recommended to follow the documented language closely and avoid inventing custom syntax.
+Future tooling will rely on the current conventions.

 Example

-A complete working example is available in the SpecDD benchmark repository: https://github.com/specdd/benchmark.
-It demonstrates a small TODO application with SpecDD bootstrap files, colocated .sdd specs, source code, tests, and agent entrypoint files.
+A complete working example is available in the SpecDD example repository: https://github.com/specdd/example .
+It demonstrates a small Travel Planner with SpecDD bootstrap files, colocated .sdd specs, source code, tests, and agent entrypoint files.

 Purpose: